-Site Reference: MJP23 Jackdaw Crag, Stutton Site Information A planning application for the area (NY/2009/0523/ENV) is currently awaiting determination.
-Proposed access: Existing Jackdaw Crag quarry access onto Moor Lane (C305), approximately 35m south of the bridge over A64 which leads to the A659 and the A64.
+Site Reference: MJP23 Jackdaw Crag, Stutton Site Information A planning application for the area (NY/2009/0523/ENV) is currently awaiting determination. , , Proposed access: Existing Jackdaw Crag quarry access onto Moor Lane (C305), approximately 35m south of the bridge over A64 which leads to the A659 and the A64.
 No direct access to proposed area from the public highway.
-Current use: Agriculture Site area: 6.0ha (south) Minerals Estimated Reserve: 3,000,000 tonnes (submitter information) Annual output of 250,000 - 300,000 tonnes Estimated date of commencement: 2016 - 2017 Proposed Life of Site: 10 years Proposed Land Use Extraction of Magnesian limestone as proposed extension to NPPF Vulnerability existing quarry.
-Classification Overview of flooding This site is 100% in Flood Zone 1. <5% of the site is at low risk (1:1000 (0.1%)) of surface water flooding at the north western site boundary.
+Current use: Agriculture Site area: 6.0ha (south) Minerals Estimated Reserve: 3,000,000 tonnes (submitter information) Annual output of 250,000 - 300,000 tonnes Estimated date of commencement: 2016 - 2017 Proposed Life of Site: 10 years Proposed Land Use Extraction of Magnesian limestone as proposed extension to existing quarry.
+NPPF Vulnerability Less vulnerable.
+Classification This site is 4000/ in Floral Zone A Overview of flooding This site is 100% in Flood Zone 1. <5% of the site is at low risk (1:1000 (0.1%)) of surface water flooding at the north western site boundary.
 As such for the present day this site can be considered as not being at risk from surface water flooding.
-This site lies in a km square where <25% of the area has conditions that might support Clearwater groundwater flooding.
+3 This site lies in a km square where <25% of the area has conditions that might support Clearwater groundwater flooding.
 This means the site is in an area where groundwater flooding happens in a minority of locations mainly from consolidated aquifers.
-A 2009 planning application at the adjacent part of this site has shown that extraction could breach the underlying aquifer, but that it was possible to keep the finished floor level above the highest groundwater levels beneath the quarry, which would make the risk of flooding insignificant.
+A 0000 I 1 1 24 1 II 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 A 2009 planning application at the adjacent part of this site has shown that extraction could breach the underlying aquifer, but that it was possible to keep the finished floor level above the highest groundwater levels beneath the quarry, which would make the risk of flooding insignificant.
 Relevant Local SFRA Selby 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional Floodplain Functional floodplain (Flood Zone 3b) is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
+Local SFRA Functional 1 2 2 Floodplain Functional floodplain (Flood Zone 3b) is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
 The EA urge caution about the use of the Selby SFRA functional floodplain definition which is very precautionary and arguably not representative of where water has to flow or be stored in times of flooding.
 Selby District Council are currently updating their SFRA.